JM-1415926/ML-WORK/README.txt

 * The Decision Tree.py contains a commented-out section for generating a visualization of the tree.
 The generated tree is very complex, so it has been commented out.
 If you need modifications, please contact me for further optimization.

+* The zip file containing all the files is available for easy download.

 ------ Requirements ------

 *Python 3.10.8